idamariasofie/rock-paper-scissors/README.md

 - **Footer**

-  - The footer displays that I developed the site, a link to my Github that opens in a new tab, along with the project the page is for.
+  - The footer displays my name, the purpose of the project and a link to my Github that opens in a new tab.

 <img src="assets/images/footer.png" alt="footer">

 ##

-### **Features Left to Implement**
+### **Features to implement**

-- **More Direction Options**

-  - I plan to add extra options to the controls which allows the user to choose top-left, top-middle, top-right, bottom-left, bottom-middle, and bottom-right.
-- **More Realistic Outcomes**

-  - I plan to tweak the game's logic to make it more true to a real life penalty shootout where it begins as a best out of 5 and if both sides are level after 5 kicks then it goes to sudden-death.
-  -
-- **Custom Characters**
+- **Animation**

-  - I plan to add customization to the characters so the player can choose what colour both their character and the computer's character are.
+For the future it would be great to add animated icons to add another dimension to the game and make it even more professional and fun to play.

 ### **Technologies Used**